 There will be exam practice throughout the course and suggestions for effective ways to tackle examination questions.

-- What is business? - Managers, leadership and decision making - Decision making to improve marketing performance - Decision making to improve operational performance - Decision making to improve financial performance - Decision making to improve human resource performance - Analysing the strategic position of a business - Choosing strategic direction - Strategic methods: how to pursue strategies - Managing strategic change
+- · What is business?

+- Managers, leadership, and decision making

+- Marketing management

+- Operational management

+- Financial management

+- Human resource management

+- Analysing the strategic position of a business

+- Choosing strategic direction

+- Strategic methods: how to pursue strategies

+- Managing strategic change